 SYLLABUS ACCESSIBILITY STATEMENT

 Quinsigamond Community College is committed to providing access and inclusion for all persons with disabilities.
 Students who require an accommodation in this course should notify the professor as soon as possible.
-Students are responsible for forwarding the Accommodation Letter to the professor (via email or hard copy).
-Students may request accommodations at any time during the semester, which begin upon receipt (accommodations are not retroactive).
-Please discuss any barriers which may arise during the semester with your Professor or Coordinator in the Student Accessibility Services office.
+Students are responsible for requesting the accommodations using AIM.
+Upon SAS approval, the accommodation notification email will be sent from AIM to the instructor.
+Accommodations begin upon receipt of the Accommodation Notification.
+Students may request accommodations at any time during the semester and accommodations are not retroactive.
+Students are encouraged to discuss any barriers which may arise during the semester with their Professor or Coordinator in Student Accessibility Services.

 Student Accessibility Services Contact Information: